Column: Stand back, Frau von der Leyen!

 Ms. von der Leyen’s failure was foreseeable after the experiences we had with her in the Bundeswehr.

+Corona pandemic: Ursula von der Leyen should take the blame by resigning

-But you really have to feel sorry for Ms. Merkel.
+But you really have to feel sorry for Ms. Merkel *.
 She is not up for re-election.
-But it is just sad that her in many ways very successful chancellorship is now coming to an end with the fact that she proclaims from television appearance to television appearance: “On the whole, nothing went wrong.”
-Her praise for the great science and the entrepreneurs who in The speed of light conjuring up vaccines sounds hollow in the face of political failure.
-No apology from her either, nor from Health Minister Spahn, who supported everything.
+But it is just sad that her in many ways very successful chancellorship is now coming to an end with the fact that she proclaims from TV appearance to TV appearance: “On the whole, nothing went wrong.” * Your praise for the great science and entrepreneurs who Having conjured up vaccines at the speed of light sounds hollow in the face of political failure.
+No apology from her either, nor from Health Minister * Spahn, who supported everything.
 Congratulations, Mr Söder, your candidacy is now more likely.
 In order to spare Ms. Merkel an unworthy chancellor twilight, Ms. von der Leyen should do her former boss good by taking the blame by resigning.